leaysgur/webrtc-rfcs/markdown/draft-ietf-mmusic-ice-sip-sdp-32.md

 *  If ICE state is running for a given data stream, the agent recomputes the check list.
 If a pair on the new check list was also on the previous check list, and its state is not Frozen, its state is copied over.
 Otherwise, its state is set to Frozen.
 If none of the check lists are active (meaning that the pairs in each check list are Frozen), appropriate procedures in [RFC8445] are performed to move candidate(s) to the Waiting state to further continue ICE processing.

-*  If ICE state is completed and the SDP answer conforms to Section 3.4.2, the agent MUST reman in the ICE completed state.
+*  If ICE state is completed and the SDP answer conforms to Section 3.4.2, the agent MUST remain in the ICE completed state.

 However, if the ICE support is no longer indicated in the SDP answer, the agent MUST fall-back to [RFC3264] procedures and SHOULD NOT drop the dialog because of the missing ICE support or unexpected answer.
 Once the agent sends a new offer later on, it MUST perform an ICE restart.